asciinema/asciinema.github.io/docs/manual/cli/quick-start.md

 # Quick start

-This guide shows how to use asciinema CLI for recording, replaying and publishing terminal sessions.
+This guide shows how to use asciinema CLI for recording, replaying, publishing, and live streaming terminal sessions.

 For a broader overview of what's possible with asciinema check out the [intro guide](../../getting-started.md).